mmore500/waves/blog/_posts/2020-06-03-systematics-blogpost.md

 With each of the three models, I ran each one 1000 times for every 10 generations and collected the Phylogenetic Diversity values at the end of each run.

-For example, I would set the number of generations in the null model to be 10.
+For example, I would set the number of generations in the null model to 10.
 Then, I would run it 1000 times, and at the end of each run, record the final diversity.
 I would then do 20 generations, and so forth, all the way through 100 generations.

 After that, I took that data and ran it through a python script which created a percentile range, by sorting all of the data from least to greatest.
 It would then take every 10th value in the dataset, to output 100 final diversity values, each corresponding to a percentile value from 0 to 100.
 For each of the different models, I repeated the same process.

+To incoroprate this data into the systematics manager, I imported the percentile csv files into the two functions described in the systematics section.
+Wherever these functions are called if future code, they will calculate the phylogenetic diversity of the tree and return the percentile value for how the tree compares to the models.

 **NEXT STEPS**
-* Using models and percentiles to determine if this can actually be used to tell a user where their phylogenetic diversity values actually fall in comparison
-* Incorporation into systematics

-**_In the graphs below, I have taken the highest Phylogenetic Diversity achieved from each generation and plotted it over time (generations)._**
+**_In the graphs below, I have taken the average phylogenetic diversity achieved from each generation and plotted it over time (generations)._**

 ## **RESULTS**